El Al Flight 1862

-On 4 October 1992, El Al Flight 1862, a Boeing 747 cargo aircraft of the Israeli airline El Al, crashed into the Groeneveen and Klein-Kruitberg flats in the Bijlmermeer (colloquially "Bijlmer") neighbourhood of Amsterdam, the Netherlands.
-The accident is known in Dutch as the Bijlmerramp (Bijlmer disaster).
+On 4 October 1992, El Al Flight 1862, a Boeing 747-200 cargo aircraft of the Israeli airline El Al, crashed into the Groeneveen and Klein-Kruitberg flats in the Bijlmermeer (colloquially "Bijlmer") neighbourhood of Amsterdam, the Netherlands.
+The accident is known in Dutch as the Bijlmerramp ("Bijlmer disaster").
+The subsequent health effects in survivors, and eventual revelations of the cargo manifest, showed at least three chemical precursors used in the production of the nerve agents sarin and soman.

 Forty-seven people are known to have been killed, including all 4 on board and 43 on the ground.
 The exact number killed on the ground is uncertain, as the building housed many unregistered residents.
 Eleven people were seriously injured and 15 received minor injuries.
 The accident is the deadliest aviation disaster to have occurred in the Netherlands.

+In 1998, El Al spokesman Nachman Klieman publicly revealed the aircraft was carrying 190 liters of dimethyl methylphosphonate (DMMP), later a Schedule 2 chemical under the 1993 Chemical Weapons Convention, that can be used to produce nerve agents including sarin and soman.
+According to Jean Pascal Zanders, a European Union Institute for Security Studies scholar, DMMP was one of three sarin precursors on board, and sarin requires four precursors.
+The shipment was from a U.S. chemical plant to the Israel Institute for Biological Research under a U.S. Department of Commerce license, in accordance with international regulations at the time.

 Aircraft

 The aircraft involved was a Boeing 747-258F, MSN 21737, registered as 4X-AXG manufactured on 7 March 1979.
-The aircraft was 13 years old prior to the accident and still had at least 5 years of useful service before retirement if the crash hadn’t occurred on 4 October 1992.
-The 747 had flown 45,746 hours and completed 10,107 flight cycles.
+At the time of the crash, the 13-year old aircraft still had at least 5 years of useful service before retirement.
+It had flown 45,746 hours and completed 10,107 flight cycles.
 It was equipped with four Pratt & Whitney JT9D-7J engines.